 This subject builds upon the principles of knowledge established in the subject SSUD12-100 Property Development.
 The primary purpose of Feasibility Analysis is to allow students to gain the skills to be able to prepare more advanced feasibility studies on property development projects using a variety of case studies and industry accepted feasibility programs.
-The content considers more complex projects and models the time, cost and value variables and includes a detailed analysis of project risk.
-The course will involve a number of guest lecturers to provide insights into real life projects and examines how successful developers manage a diverse range of project parameters.
+The content considers more complex projects and models their time, cost and value variables and includes a detailed analysis of project risk.
+The subject will involve a number of guest lecturers to provide detail of real life projects as well as examines how successful developers manage a diverse range of project parameters.

 |Academic unit:||Faculty of Society & Design|